Hundred Years' War: Lancastrian phase and after

-Related conflicts and aftereffects
+Related conflicts and after-effects

-Local conflicts in neighbouring areas, which were contemporarily related to the war, including the War of the Breton Succession (1341–1364), the Castilian Civil War (1366–1369), the War of the Two Peters (1356–1369) in Aragon, and the 1383–85 crisis in Portugal, were used by the parties to advance their agendas.
+Local conflicts in neighbouring areas, which were contemporarily related to the war, including the War of the Breton Succession (1341–1364), the Castilian Civil War (1366–1369), the War of the Two Peters (1356–1369) in Aragon, and the 1383–1385 crisis in Portugal, were used by the parties to advance their agendas.

-By the War's end, feudal armies had been largely replaced by professional troops, and aristocratic dominance had yielded to a democratisation of the manpower and weapons of armies.
+By the war's end, feudal armies had mainly been replaced by professional troops, and aristocratic dominance had yielded to a democratization of the manpower and weapons of armies.
 Although primarily a dynastic conflict, the war inspired French and English nationalism.
-The wider introduction of weapons and tactics supplanted the feudal armies where heavy cavalry had dominated, and artillery became important.
-The war precipitated the creation of the first standing armies in Western Europe since the Western Roman Empire, and helped change their role in warfare.
+The broader introduction of weapons and tactics supplanted the feudal armies where heavy cavalry had dominated, and artillery became important.
+The war precipitated the creation of the first standing armies in Western Europe since the Western Roman Empire and helped change their role in warfare.

-In France, civil wars, deadly epidemics, famines, and bandit free-companies of mercenaries reduced the population drastically.
+Civil wars, deadly epidemics, famines, and bandit free-companies of mercenaries reduced the population drastically in France.
+But at the end of the war, the French had the upper hand with their better weapon supply, such as small hand-held cannons.
 In England, political forces over time came to oppose the costly venture.
-The dissatisfaction of English nobles, resulting from the loss of their continental landholdings, as well as the general shock at losing a war in which investment had been so great, helped lead to the Wars of the Roses (1455–1487).
+After the war England was left insolvent, leaving the conquering French in complete control of all of France except Calais.
+The dissatisfaction of English nobles, resulting from the loss of their continental landholdings as well as the general shock at losing a war in which investment had been so significant, helped lead to the Wars of the Roses (1455–1487).
+The economic consequences of the Hundred Years' War produced a decline in trade and led to a high collection of taxes from both countries, which played a significant role in civil disorder.